apnadkarni/blt/man/comboeditor.rst

     will automatically set this for you.

   **-yscrollincrement** *numPixels*
     Sets the vertical scrolling unit.
-This is the distance the menu is scrolled vertically by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
+This is the distance the editor is scrolled vertically by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the editor.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "20".

 *pathName* **delete** *firstIndex* ?\ *lastIndex*\ ?
   Deletes one or more characters. *FirstIndex* describes index of the first character to be deleted.
-If a *lastIndex* argument is present then they describe a range of characters to be deleted.
+If a *lastIndex* argument is present then the characters from *firstIndex* to just before *lastIndex* are deleted.
+  For example, if *firstIndex* is "0" and *lastIndex* is "2", the first two characters are deleted.

 *pathName* **get** ?\ *firstIndex* *lastIndex*\ ?
   Returns the text from the widget.
 If *firstIndex* and *lastIndex* arguments are present, they describe the region of characters to be returned.

 *pathName* **icursor** *charIndex*
-  Specifies the location of the insertion cursor.
-  *CharIndex* is the index of character before which the insertion cursor will be placed.
+  Specifies the location of the insertion cursor.  *CharIndex* is the index of character before which the insertion cursor will be placed. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.

 *pathName* **index** *charIndex*
-  Returns the index of *charIndex*. *CharIndex* may be a label, index, or tag, but may not represent more than one menu item.
+  Returns the index of *charIndex*. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.
 If *charIndex* does represent a valid character index, "-1" is returned.

-*pathName* **insert after** *item* ?\ *option *value* ... ?
-  Creates a new menu item and inserts it after *item*.
-Normally menu items are appended to the end of the menu, but this command allows you to specify its location.
-Note that this may change the indices of previously created menu items. *Item* may be a label, index, or tag, but may not represent more than one menu item.
-If one or more *option-value* pairs are specified, they modifies the given menu item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **insert** *charIndex* *string*
-  Inserts the string in to the text at *charIndex*.
+  Inserts the characters from string into the text at *charIndex*.
+If *charIndex* is "end", the characters are appended.

 *pathName* **invoke**
   Invokes a TCL command specified by *widget*'s **-command** option.
+This is normally done when the editing session is completed and the editor is unposted.

 *pathName* **post** ?\ *switches* ... ?
   Arranges for the *pathName* to be displayed on the screen.
 The position